Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 **Objectives**

 1. Configure the Public IP address of your Application Gateway to have a DNS name.
 It will be in the format of <customprefix>.<region>.cloudapp.azure.com
-2. Create a certificate using the FQDN and store it in Key Vault.

 ### Creating Public IP address for your Application Gateway